Gerard Manley Hopkins: Oxford and priesthood

-In September 1868 Hopkins began his Jesuit novitiate at Manresa House, Roehampton, under the guidance of Alfred Weld.
-Two years later he moved to St Mary's Hall, Stonyhurst, for philosophical studies, taking vows of poverty, chastity and obedience on 8 September 1870.
+In September 1868, Hopkins began his Jesuit novitiate at Manresa House, Roehampton, under the guidance of Alfred Weld.
+Two years later he moved to St Mary's Hall, he moved thereStonyhurst, for philosophical studies, taking vows of poverty, chastity and obedience on 8 September 1870.
 He felt that his interest in poetry had stopped him devoting himself wholly to religion.
 However, on reading Duns Scotus in 1872, he saw how the two need not conflict.
 He continued to write a detailed prose journal in 1868–1875.
 Unable to suppress a desire to describe the natural world, he also wrote music, sketched, and for church occasions, wrote "verses", as he called them.
 He later wrote sermons and other religious pieces.

-In 1874 Hopkins returned to Manresa House to teach classics.
-While studying in the Jesuit house of theological studies, St Beuno's College, near St Asaph in North Wales, he was asked by his religious superior to write a poem to commemorate the foundering of a German ship in a storm.
+In 1874, Hopkins returned to Manresa House to teach classics.
+While studying in the Jesuit house of theological studies, St Beuno's College, near St Asaph in Wales, he was asked by his religious superior to write a poem to commemorate the foundering of a German ship in a storm.
 So in 1875 he took up poetry once more to write a lengthy piece, "The Wreck of the Deutschland", inspired by the Deutschland incident, a maritime disaster in which 157 people died, including five Franciscan nuns who had been leaving Germany due to harsh anti-Catholic laws (see Kulturkampf).
 The work displays both the religious concerns and some of the unusual metre and rhythms of his subsequent poetry not present in his few remaining early works.
-It not only depicts the dramatic events and heroic deeds, but tells of him reconciling the terrible events with God's higher purpose.
+It not only depicts the dramatic events and heroic deeds but tells of him reconciling the terrible events with God's higher purpose.
 The poem was accepted but not printed by a Jesuit publication.
 This rejection fed his ambivalence about his poetry, most of which remained unpublished until after his death.